Studio-Lemon/.github/.github/ISSUE_TEMPLATE/definition_of_done.md

 - [ ] ⚠️ BACKUP database ⚠️

 ### Tasks at end of project
+- [ ] Did we set the correct manfinest information in child-setup.php
 - [ ] Are licenses activated?
 - [ ] Are forms working/do they send replies?
 - [ ] Is ReCaptcha set up?